ntcong91/react-native-free-learning/GeneralDocs/Setup/WindowSetup.md

              > The SDK Manager can also be found within the Android Studio File → Setttings →  Appearance & Behavior → System Settings → Android SDK.

-        * Important: We should change the sdk location to your data disk - Not operating system disk (default is C disk) - Incase we install OS again => lost all sdk manager data -> time-consuming to download again.
+        * Important: You should change the sdk location to your data disk - Not operating system disk (default is C disk) - Incase we install OS again => lost all sdk manager data -> time-consuming to download again.

         ![AndroidSDKManager](../../Images/AndroidSDK.png)